apache/hadoop/src/contrib/cloud/README.txt

 Hadoop Cloud Scripts
 ====================

 These scripts allow you to run Hadoop on cloud providers.
-Currently only Amazon EC2 is supported, but more providers are expected to be added over time.
+These instructions assume you are running on Amazon EC2, the differences for other providers are noted at the end of this document.

 Getting Started
 ===============